Medallion signature guarantee: Prevalence

 While some banks no longer provide this service, many still do so, as do some other financial institutions such as savings and loan associations (a thrift) and credit unions.
 These institutions may provide the medallion signature guarantee at their discretion.
 These institutions provide clarification on their requirements for providing the stamp.
 Each of these institutions may have different requirements for documentation necessary.

 Outside the United States

 When United States citizens are outside the United States, they are typically unable to obtain a medallion signature guarantee stamp.
 Some financial institutions may accept the seal of a United States embassy in its place if given prior notice of the substitution.
 US embassies are not financial institutions and do not provide Medallion Signature Guarantees.

-Some financial institutions outside the United States offer a medallion signature guarantee to existing customers if the financial institution has a correspondence relationship with a United States bank.
-For example, in Australia there is a FINRA broker dealer called Fortrend that has a medallion stamp because they are the only US Broker Dealer with an Australian home address.
+In recent years, some companies in the UK have been approved to sign up to become guarantors, such as heir hunting companies, and law firms, like Lester Aldridge LLP.